Projects

 Project Description

-VCS performed a 75 year life extension feasibility study of the inverted pyramid structure located on the St. Petersburg Municipal Pier in St. Petersburg, Florida.
-The feasibility study included an on-site investigation into the condition of the concrete encased steel structure to assess options to extend the structure’s service life.
+VCS Engineering carried out a feasibility assessment of the iconic inverted pyramid structure at the St. Petersburg Municipal Pier in Florida.
+The study included on-site investigation of the concrete-encased steel elements to evaluate durability and explore strategies for extending the structure’s long-term service life.

 Project Issue